Garrett back with Browns, cited for speeding following crash

 Garrett has a history of speeding.
 He was ticketed on consecutive days in Medina County last year for driving 120 mph.
 In the second case, he paid a ticket in which the speed was amended to 99 mph in a 70 mph zone.

+On Wednesday, coach Kevin Stefanski said Garrett will be thoroughly evaluated before a decision is made on his playing status.
+With 14 games left this season, the Browns will likely take a cautious approach.

-Garrett has not yet been ruled out of Sunday’s game at Atlanta.
-Coach Kevin Stefanski said Garrett would be evaluated by team doctors before he practices or plays.
-The Browns (2-1) are missing several defensive starters due to injuries as they ready for the Falcons (1-2).
+Along with Garrett, the Browns (2-1) have several other defensive starters dealing with injuries as they prepare for the Falcons (1-2).

-On Wednesday, Stefanski and several of Garrett’s teammates offered gratitude and relief he was not more seriously injured.
+Over the past two days, several of Garrett’s teammates and coaches have offered gratitude and relief that he was not more seriously injured.

-“Something like that happens, it’s just scary for anybody,” safety John Johnson III said.
-“But I heard he had his seatbelt on.
-I don’t know if that helped out or not, but that was good.
-I’m just glad he came out of there clean.”

 The No. 1 overall pick in 2017, Garrett needs one sack to pass Clay Matthews (62) for the team’s career record.

 The Browns, who had an extended break after beating the Pittsburgh Steelers last Thursday, are dealing with rash of injuries to their defense.
-Along with Garrett, end Jadeveon Clowney (ankle), cornerback Denzel Ward (back, ribs), linebacker Jeremiah Owusu-Koramoah (groin) and tackle Taven Bryan (hamstring) were also sidelined.
+End Jadeveon Clowney (ankle), cornerback Denzel Ward (back, ribs), linebacker Jeremiah Owusu-Koramoah (groin) and tackle Taven Bryan (hamstring) are also on the injury report.

+Ward and Owusu-Koramoah took part in individual drills during the early portion of practice Thursday.

 More AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL